JetBrains/kotlin-web-site/pages/docs/tutorials/native/gradle-for-kotlin-native.md

 ```
 </div>

-The `buildscript` section defines the repositories and dependencies required for the Gradle plugin for Kotlin/Native which is `konan`.
+The `plugins` block enables the Gradle plugin for Kotlin/Native which is `konan`.
 Then come the actual parameters for compiling:

 1. The `konan.targets` can contain one or more target platforms.